-There was an old man living in a village who grew an enormous turnip that he wanted to harvest, but it was too big for him to pull out by himself.
+The story of the Enormous Turnip involves an old man living in a village who grew an enormous turnip that he wanted to harvest, but it was too big for him to pull out by himself.
 A while later, an old lady who was walking by decided to help him, but they still couldn’t pull it out.
 Later a boy and a girl were walking by and they decided to help in pulling the turnip out as well.
 The turnip came out swiftly with the help of the boy, the old lady, and the girl.

 describe the usage of the past tense.

 describe the edible nature of plants that grow underground.